varnishcache/varnish-cache/doc/sphinx/users-guide/operation-statistics.rst

 Varnish has lots of counters.
 We count misses, hits, information about the storage, threads created, deleted objects.
 Just about everything. varnishstat will dump these counters.
-This is useful when tuning varnish.
+This is useful when tuning Varnish.

 There are programs that can poll varnishstat regularly and make nice graphs of these counters.
 One such program is Munin.
 Munin can be found at http://munin-monitoring.org/ .
-There is a plugin for munin in the varnish source code.
+There is a plugin for munin in the Varnish source code.